sapphirepusa/blog-card-challenge/README.md

 # Frontend Mentor - Blog preview card solution

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## The challenge
-    Build out this blog preview card and get it looking as close to the design as possible.
-    requirements: - See hover and focus states for all interactive elements on the page

 ## Screenshot of my Final Project
 ![alt text](https://github.com/sapphirepusa/blog-card-challenge/blob/main/assets/images/Final%20Project%20Img.png)